JetBrains/teamcity-documentation/topics/ssh-exec.md

 [//]: # (title: SSH Exec)
 [//]: # (auxiliary-id: SSH Exec)

-SSH Exec enables TeamCity to execute arbitrary remote commands using SSH.
+The _SSH Exec_ enables TeamCity to execute arbitrary remote commands using SSH.

 The settings common for all runners are described in [Configuring Build Steps](configuring-build-steps.md); this page details the SSH Exec runner settings.